NimitzDEV/react-progressive-image-blur/README.md

 ----------
 **Prepare different images for progressive image loading**

-This module accepts a prop named `imgResolution`, it accepts a resolution list for a resolution list, defaults to the following:
+This module accepts a prop named `resolutions`, it accepts a resolution list for a resolution list, defaults to the following:

     {
       50: '-w50',